bayy420-999/wulang-ai-remake/README.md

 - PostgreSQL database should be regularly backed up
 - Media files are temporarily stored and cleaned up automatically
 - Bot responses are limited to 500 tokens for WhatsApp compatibility
+- Conversations are managed as separate threads for better context management